 Anyone concerned in a parenting dispute should remember to always keep the children’s best interests as their paramount consideration.

 Apart from going to court you may be able to mediate an agreement with the other parent.
 Even in these unusual days online and telephone dispute resolution is being offered by Family Law mediators.

-Book your FREE consultation with a Family Law solicitor
+Book your consultation with a Family Law solicitor

 Bell Legal Group can help you with both court and non-court based Family Law dispute resolution.

 Call us today on 07 5597 3366 to arrange an initial telephone consultation to discuss your situation or, if you’d prefer, simply complete the ‘Contact Us’ form below and we’ll get back to you.

 * You can read the full media release by clicking here.

 ** His honour is also the Chief Judge of the Federal Circuit Court of Australia.

 For more information on this topic please contact Margaret Miller, Partner and Family Lawyer with Bell Legal Group for general information purposes only.
 It is not legal advice and should not be relied upon as such.